AdamMeyers/The_Termolator/README_termolator_add_ons.txt

 with 8gb RAM.
 My current theory is that the key factor is that the linux machine had more swap space.

+The following sections are below: A) Creating term map and term list file; B) The Summary Creation Program; C) The Question-based system for generating a summary from wikipedia (this last program requires the beautiful soup Python package); D) A program for extracting text categories about a topic from Wikipedia.

-A. Creating term map and edited edited term list file.
+A. Creating term map and edited term list file.

 1) use script run_term_map.sh with 5 arguments
    -- Argument 1: list of foreground files